-ACCOMPLISHMENTS: Served as a central repository for all public transportation information within the County for new and regular riders.
-VCTC staffed the toll-free information line for all Ventura County transit services, including VCTC Intercity transit service, Metrolink, LOSSAN, Amtrak, local bus, and paratransit, as well as general information regarding Rideshare programs such as Ride Match and Guaranteed Ride Home.
-Provided customer service support to VCTC for formal complaint and compliment intake and processing related to ADA, Title VI and transit operations.
-Performed customer service functions and acted as liaison to social service agencies, which utilize transit services, such as the County of Ventura Human Services Agency.
-Presented and disseminated information at various community events regarding VCTC transit programs.
+ACCOMPLISHMENTS: The Regional Transit Information Center (RTIC) served as a central repository for all public transportation information within the County for new and regular riders, including during the COVID-19 outbreak and evolving response.
+As riders experienced service changes weekly, if not daily in some areas, the call center remained open and available to the public to answer questions about status across the county, and further planning information.
+VCTC staffed its toll-free information line for all Ventura County transit services, which include VCTC Intercity, Metrolink, LOSSAN, Amtrak, local bus, and paratransit, as well as general information regarding Rideshare programs such as Ride Match and Guaranteed Ride Home.

+As with past years, staff provided customer service and support for the Commission's formal comment process related to ADA, Title VI and transit operations.
+Additionally, the RTIC acted as liaison to social service agencies, which utilize transit services, such as the County of Ventura Human Services Agency.
+Staff presented and disseminated information at various community events regarding VCTC transit programs.
 In collaboration with SBCAG and LOSSAN staff, provided frontline customer service support to transit riders regarding "commute-friendly Surfliner train" service.
-Disseminated information regarding the VCTC-sponsored College Ride transit fare promotion.
-Oversaw the launch of the online sales portal for VCTC regional fare media.
+As well, provided support for campaigns such as the launch of the new bus thruway service, the "San Joaquins", VCTC-sponsored College Ride and other promotions.
+Oversaw the launch and rider orientation for the new online sales portal for regional fare media.

-DESCRIPTION: The Regional Transit Information Center (RTIC) is the "front line" for transit service information, and provides support as the central sales outlet for VCTC's regional fare media.
+DESCRIPTION: The Regional Transit Information Center (RTIC) is the "front line" for transit service information for VCTC's set of services as well as provides information for all of Ventura County's transit operators as a centralized office.
 The Center is staffed daily, covering a span of eleven hours (M-F, 7am-6pm).
 VCTC staff duties include, but are not limited to: providing public transit assistance in the areas of countywide bus transit information, including trip planning, pass information, and general user guidance; Ridesharing programs, including Guaranteed Ride Home and Ride Match; disseminating information and liaison to rider/community groups and social service agencies.
 Printed schedules for all Ventura County transit systems, Metrolink and Amtrak, as well as senior and ADA paratransit and dial-a-ride services are available at the Center.

-The Regional Transit Information Center supports several programs and manages the consumer feedback database, including tracking of any complaints (formal ADA, Title VI or transit service related) that are filed regarding VCTC and/or its transit services.
+The Regional Transit Information Center manages the consumer feedback database, including tracking of any complaints (formal ADA, Title VI or transit service related) that are filed regarding VCTC and/or its transit services.